dqops/dqo/docs/dqops-installation/run-dqops-as-docker-container.md

 To start DQOps in a [Shell mode](../dqo-concepts/command-line-interface.md) follow the steps below.

-1. Download the DQOps image from DockerHub by running the following command in a terminal:
+1. Download the [DQOps image from Docker Hub](https://hub.docker.com/r/dqops/dqo) by running the following command in a terminal:

     ```
     docker pull dqops/dqo